aidenament/Story-Teller-AI/README.md

 1. **Story Selection**: Boop Boop interacts with the child to understand their story preferences
 2. **Outline Creation**: Based on the child's input, a detailed story outline is created
 3. **Outline Enhancement**: The Secret Story Judge silently improves the outline with rich details
-4. **Story Narration**: Boop Boop reads the enhanced outline and narrates a complete, engaging story
+4. **Story Narration**: Boop Boop reads the enhanced outline and tells a complete, engaging story
 5. **Paced Delivery**: The story is delivered in paragraphs with natural pacing for better engagement

 ## Future Enhancements